Informfully/Documentation/docs/source/methods.rst

 * Input:

   * surveyName: Name of new survey
-  * experimentId: Id of experiment the survey should belong to
+  * experimentId: ID of the experiment the survey should belong to

 **surveys.delete**